-Through a special tutorial, Gallatin undergraduates discuss the text, learn about social and pedagogical issues, and become mentors in the high schools.
-Over the course of the semester, mentors facilitate the study of the text using complementary multimedia classroom resources created by the faculty adviser.
-The semester culminates in a public performance at which the high school students share writing projects inspired by the book.
+In a tutorial, Gallatin undergraduates discuss the text, learn about social and pedagogical issues, and become mentors in the high schools.
+During the semester, mentors facilitate the study of the text using multimedia classroom resources created by the faculty adviser.
+The semester culminates in a celebration at which the high school students engage in interactive activities and share projects inspired by the book.

-Maxine Hong Kingston visited Gallatin in April 2014.
-She read from The Woman Warrior and engaged in a lively Q&A with undergraduate mentors and NYC high school students who participated in Great World Texts 6.
+In April 2014, Maxine Hong Kingston read from The Woman Warrior and engaged in a lively Q&A with undergraduate mentors and NYC high school students who participated in Great World Texts 6.